This pomegranate glazed salmon is one of those things that sounds way fancy, but is actually really simple to throw together.

 - 2 tbsp / 30 ml maple syrup

-- 1 tbsp / 15 ml avocado oil or olive oil (I like this one)
+- 1 tbsp / 15 ml avocado oil or extra virgin olive oil

 - 1 tbsp / 15 ml coconut aminos, optional